-- · the latest release of Weld, which contains the examples - Maven 3, to build and deploy the examples - optionally, a supported runtime environment (minimum versions shown) - WildFly 8.0.0.Final (10.1.0.Final recommended), - GlassFish 4.0, - Apache Tomcat 9 or better (war example only), or - Jetty 9 or better (war example only)
+- · the latest release of Weld, which contains the examples - · Maven 3, to build and deploy the examples - optionally, a supported runtime environment (minimum versions shown) - WildFly 14 (14.0.1.Final recommended), - GlassFish 5.1.0 or better, - · Apache Tomcat 9 or better (war example only), or - Jetty 9 or better (war example only)

 In the next few sections, you'll be using the Maven command (mvn) to invoke the Maven project file in each example to compile, assemble and deploy the example to WildFly and, for the war example, Apache Tomcat.
-You can also deploy the generated artifact (war or ear) to any other container that supports Java EE 7, such as GlassFish 4.
+You can also deploy the generated artifact (war or ear) to any other container that supports Java EE 8, such as GlassFish 5.